Creamy Sausage Pumpkin Soup with Tortellini and Kale

 Add the chicken broth and heavy cream to the pot and mix to combine.

-Add your torn up kale before giving the soup a big stir.
-Cover the pot and cook on medium-low for 10-15 minutes.
-Add the tortellini, cook 2 more minutes.
+Add the tortellini and cook for 2 more minutes.
 Serve and enjoy!
 Makes 4 hearty servings!

 Ingredients